Crab Nebula: Physical parameters

 In visible light, the Crab Nebula consists of a broadly oval-shaped mass of filaments, about 6 arcminutes long and 4 arcminutes wide (by comparison, the full moon is 30 arcminutes across) surrounding a diffuse blue central region.
 In three dimensions, the nebula is thought to be shaped either like an oblate spheroid (estimated as 1380 pc away) or a prolate spheroid (estimated as 2020 pc away).
 The filaments are the remnants of the progenitor star's atmosphere, and consist largely of ionised helium and hydrogen, along with carbon, oxygen, nitrogen, iron, neon and sulfur.
 The filaments' temperatures are typically between 11,000 and 18,000 K, and their densities are about 1,300 particles per cm3.

 In 1953, Iosif Shklovsky proposed that the diffuse blue region is predominantly produced by synchrotron radiation, which is radiation given off by the curving motion of electrons in a magnetic field.
 The radiation corresponded to electrons moving at speeds up to half the speed of light.
-Three years later the theory was confirmed by observations.
+Three years later, the hypothesis was confirmed by observations.
 In the 1960s it was found that the source of the curved paths of the electrons was the strong magnetic field produced by a neutron star at the centre of the nebula.

 Distance

 Even though the Crab Nebula is the focus of much attention among astronomers, its distance remains an open question, owing to uncertainties in every method used to estimate its distance.
 In 2008, the consensus was that its distance from Earth is 2.0 ± 0.5 kpc.
 Along its longest visible dimension, it thus measures about 4.1 ± 1 pc across.

 The Crab Nebula currently is expanding outward at about 1500 km/s.
 Images taken several years apart reveal the slow expansion of the nebula, and by comparing this angular expansion with its spectroscopically determined expansion velocity, the nebula's distance can be estimated.
 In 1973, an analysis of many methods used to compute the distance to the nebula had reached a conclusion of about 6300 ly, consistent with the currently cited value.

-The Crab Pulsar itself was discovered in 1968 by Dr Susan Jocelyn Bell.
 Tracing back its expansion (assuming a constant decrease of expansion speed due to the nebula's mass) yielded a date for the creation of the nebula several decades after 1054, implying that its outward velocity has decelerated less than assumed since the supernova explosion.
 This reduced deceleration is believed to be caused by energy from the pulsar that feeds into the nebula's magnetic field, which expands and forces the nebula's filaments outward.